-10.5 ADMINISTRATIVE INFORMATION
+10.5 Administrative Information

 The Student Administration is organized from the Secretariat: The current Student Administrator is Mr Andreas Kramer.
-The administrative office of the ITI, called the Secretariat, is located on the ground floor, the first door on the right opposite the Schlosskapelle in the archway of the Schloss entrance.
-Office hours are usually from Monday to Thursday 9.00 am to 12.00 noon.
+The administrative office of the ITI, called the Secretariat (in German: Sekretariat) or Main Office, is located on the ground floor, the first door on the right opposite the Schlosskapelle in the archway of the Schloss entrance.
+Office hours are usually from Monday to Thursday 10:00 to 18:00h.